-There are many moments in life where one would need to move into a new home and sell off their previous one.
+In addition, there are many moments in life where one would need to move into a new home and sell off their previous one.
 You may have found a new job in a different city, or maybe are planning to upgrade to a bigger house because of your family growing.
 In any case, this requires you to sell off your house.
-It is essential to do a simple home inspection by yourself before you list your house.
-This will allow you to increase your asking price and help you avoid hurdles when a potential buyer gets a professional house inspection done.
+It is essential to get professional house inspection services before you list your house.
+This will allow you to increase your asking price and help you avoid hurdles when a potential buyer gets a home inspection done.
 Here are some of the areas you can inspect yourself.

 A lot of houses have crawl spaces instead of basements.
 All plumbing and electricals run through the crawl space, making them easier to service since they are more accessible.
 If you are not in the regular habit of inspecting your crawl space, the chances are that you will find sagging floors, drywall cracks, or damp crawl space.
 Crawl space repairs are quite costly if you don’t inspect it regularly, and you will most definitely need “the best crawl space repair” if it leads to bigger problems.
 It is advised to look for signs of moisture, standing water and check whether any insulation is damaged.